Characters of Final Fantasy VI: Edgar and Sabin Figaro

-Years before the game's events, neither he nor his twin brother, Sabin, bear any desire for the crown.
-Edgar determines the succession with the flip of a double-sided coin to grant his brother's deeper wish for a free life, relegating himself to the burden of rule.
+Years before the game's events, neither he nor his twin brother, Sabin, bore desire for the crown.
+Edgar determined the succession with the flip of a double-sided coin to grant his brother's deeper wish for a free life, relegating himself to the burden of rule.
 Edgar later reveals the facts of this rigged gamble to Sabin.
 As Figaro's monarch, Edgar publicly maintains a strong alliance with the Gestahlian Empire, but secretly provides support and aid to the Returners, a rebel group seeking the liberation of conquered city-states.
 He fancies himself a ladies' man, earning a reputation as a die-hard womanizer.
 While attempting to arrange a meeting between Terra and the Returners' leadership, the Empire's court mage, Kefka, makes a surprise inspection of Figaro, seeking Terra.
 With Kefka's subsequent torching of Figaro, the alliance between the two nations is broken.
 Edgar helps Terra make contact with the Returners, reuniting with Sabin along the way, and later helps the party reach the western portion of the northern continent after the Narshe assault by means of Figaro Castle's submerging capability.
-During the World of Ruin, he appears disguised as a mercenary thief-for-hire named Gerad (an anagram of Edgar) in order to get back into the sunken wreck of his castle.
+During the World of Ruin, he appears disguised as a mercenary thief-for-hire named Gerad, an anagram of Edgar, to get back into the sunken wreck of his castle.
 Thereafter he returns to the player's control.

 IGN described Edgar as flirtatious but heroic, providing comic relief but a strong leader in fighting for the rebels.
-Edgar also appears in World of Final Fantasy where he is voiced by Shin-ichiro Miki in Japanese and Ray Chase in English.
+Edgar also appears in World of Final Fantasy, where he is voiced by Shin-ichiro Miki in Japanese and Ray Chase in English.